How To Set Up A Segment Triggered Campaign

 Add a Slack Message, Twilio SMS, or Urban Airship Push

 Similar to webhook actions, these options allow you to quickly connect to Slack, Twilio, or Urban Airship.
-Before you can add them from your workflow, you’ll need to enable them in your Account Settings.
+Before you can add them from your workflow, you’ll need to enable them for each workspace.
 Once enabled, just select one from the actions dropdown to add it.
 If you need more details, we have in-depth guides for each:

 Step 2b: Add delays and time windows to your workflow